awsdocs/amazon-ecr-user-guide/doc_source/what-is-ecr.md

 Amazon ECR contains the following components:

 Registry
-An Amazon ECR registry is provided to each AWS account; you can create image repositories in your registry and store images in them\.
+An Amazon ECR private registry is provided to each AWS account; you can create one or more repositories in your registry and store images in them\.
 For more information, see [Amazon ECR private registries](Registries.md)\.

 Authorization token
 Your client must authenticate to Amazon ECR registries as an AWS user before it can push and pull images\.
 For more information, see [Private registry authentication](registry_auth.md)\.

 Repository
-An Amazon ECR image repository contains your Docker images, Open Container Initiative \(OCI\) images, and OCI compatible artifacts\.
+An Amazon ECR repository contains your Docker images, Open Container Initiative \(OCI\) images, and OCI compatible artifacts\.
 For more information, see [Amazon ECR private repositories](Repositories.md)\.

 Repository policy
 You can control access to your repositories and the images within them with repository policies\.
 For more information, see [Repository policies](repository-policies.md)\.